 Originally, the developers had said we could expect a Holiday 2021 release, leading many to think it would be late November when it would launch, which is now a reality.

 As you have probably guessed from the title, Battlefield 2042 is set in the future, with the world on the brink.
 Food, energy, and clean water are in short supply, and failed nations have created “the greatest refugee crisis in human history.”

 Of course, the game is set to be full of high-tech guns and gadgets.
-One of these futuristic weapons is the combat robot dog that Henderson drew a picture of.
+One of these futuristic weapons is the combat robot dog that industry insider Tom Henderson had leaked.
 These are in use by the military today, but will perhaps be even more powerful in the near future setting of Battlefield 2042.

 Battlefield 2042 Portal mode